jfcloutier/karma_system/design_notes/acting.md

 At the `begin` phase, a CA:

-* Persists predictions, including goal activation predictions, received during the approximate timeframe of parent CAs
+* Persists goal activation predictions received during the approximate timeframe of parent CAs
   * To signal that the parent CAs' interest in goal activations is maintained for the duration of their own current timeframe

 During the `predict` phase, a CA: